getify/You-Dont-Know-JS/up & going/ch1.md

 During busy times, there's a waiting list for customers who need to speak to the phone store employee.
 While there's still people on that list, she just needs to keep serving the next customer.

-Repeating a set of actions until a certain condition is met is the job of programming loops; loops can take different forms, but they all satisfy this basic behavior.
+Repeating a set of actions until a certain condition fails -- in other words, repeating only while the condition holds -- is the job of programming loops; loops can take different forms, but they all satisfy this basic behavior.

 A loop includes the test condition as well as a block (typically as `{ .. }`).
 Each time the loop block executes, that's called an *iteration*.